-Lemurs are probably Madagascar’s most famous mammals – not for nothing, because they originally exist only there and nowhere else in the world.
+Lemurs are probably Madagascar’s most famous mammals – not for nothing because they originally exist only there and nowhere else in the world.
 They belong to the strepsirrhine primates and are divided into about 100 different species.
 The word lemures comes from Latin and refers to the spirits of the dead of ancient Rome, who have little resemblance to the cute lemurs of today with the exception of their big eyes.

 Lemurs mainly populate forests, but these can be dry forests as well as spiny or rainforests.
-Activity and nutrition are just as variable – some species eat only leaves and fruits, others like to supplement their diet with a few insects or even birds.
-With a bit of luck you might see lemurs leaping between the treetops in the many national parks or hear their excited calls in the morning.
+Activity and nutrition are just as a variable – some species eat only leaves and fruits, others like to supplement their diet with a few insects or even birds.
+With a bit of luck, you might see lemurs leaping between the treetops in the many national parks or hear their excited calls in the morning.
 In some regions, they are curious enough to approach humans in the wild within a few meters.
 With a few exceptions, lemurs live together in groups or pairs – and show pronounced social behavior.

-Among the recent lemurs there are four families.
-On the one hand there are the so-called cheirogaleids, which are nocturnal and relatively small.
-To the cheirogaleids belong the fork-marked lemurs, the dwarf lemurs and the tiny mouse lemurs.
+Among the recent lemurs, there are four families.
+On the one hand, there are the so-called cheirogaleids, which are nocturnal and relatively small.
+To the cheirogaleids belong the fork-marked lemurs, the dwarf lemurs, and the tiny mouse lemurs.
 The latter can be found almost everywhere in Madagascar jumping around in the trees at night.
 One of them is Madame Berthe’s mouse lemur, who is not only Madagascar’s smallest lemur but also the world’s smallest primate, weighing only 30 g.
 One finds unusual however also with other types: The fat-tailed dwarf lemurs for example as only primates keep a kind of hibernation during the dry season.

-A second family of lemurs are the actual lemurs or Lemuridae.
+A second family of lemurs is the actual lemurs or Lemuridae.
 They include well-known species such as red and black and white ruffed lemurs, which can be found in zoos around the world.
 The mascot of Madagascar, the ring-tailed lemur, also belongs to this family.
 He is an exception, as he mainly lives on the ground instead of in the trees.
 Among the actual lemurs, of course, one also finds all the small and common lemurs of moderate size.
-These include brown lemur, crowned, blue-eyed, black, red-fronted and red-bellied lemurs.
+These include brown lemur, crowned, blue-eyed, black, red-fronted, and red-bellied lemurs.
 Bamboo lemurs are similarly small and widespread and specifically adapted to their habitat.
 As the name suggests, they can feed on bamboo, although bamboo contains enormous amounts of prussic acid.
 In doing so, they destroy quantities of prussic acid that could kill a human without any problems.
 How exactly the cute lemurs render the poison in their food harmless is as yet unknown.
 What is fascinating, however, is that each species of bamboo lemur eats a different part of the plant.
 Some eat the leaves, some eat the flowers and buds, others prefer shoots.

 The fourth and last family of lemurs are the sportive lemurs.
 They are nocturnal, during the day they can be found oversleep blinking from their tree heights.
 Each region has its own kind of sportive lemur.